cball/socket.io-new-app-version/README.md

+This is an example app that came out of a blog post on realtime app versions.
+[Check out the post](http://cball.me/realtime-app-version-notices/)

-# Requirements
+### Requirements
 - Redis
 - node

-# Running the server
+### Running the server
 1. clone the repo
 2. npm install
 3. node server.js